-What is a Differential Pressure Flow Meter?
+What Is a Differential Pressure Flow Meter?

 Differential pressure (DP) flow measurement is a well-known and common technology for measuring flow in a closed pipe.

-Differential Pressure Flow Sensor Technology
+How Does a Differential Pressure Flow Sensor Work?

 DP flow solutions are made up of two elements to measure flow, a primary element, which introduces a pressure drop, and a secondary element (a DP flow transmitter) to measure the differential pressure flow.
 This technology uses Bernoulli’s equation to calculate the flow of the medium in the pipe.